bagder/http3-explained/en/why-tcphol.md

 ![a QUIC chain between two computers](../images/tcp-chain.png)

-But when setting up two different streams over this connection, they are treated independently so that if any link goes missing for one of the streams, only that stream, that particular chain, has to pause and wait for the missing link to get retransmitted.
+When setting up two different streams over this connection, they are treated independently so that if any link goes missing for one of the streams, only that stream, that particular chain, has to pause and wait for the missing link to get retransmitted.

 Illustrated here with one yellow and one blue stream sent between two end-points.